JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lecture.md

 ## Vector uncertainty
-The approach above competely ignores the covariances between variables
+The approach above competely ignores the covariances between variables.
+While it is possible to do it linearnly in the same fashion, the approach suffer from a loss of precision under non-linearity.

+A more sophisticated approach is based on decomposition of the covariance matrix

+# Manipulating ODEs

+So far, we have considered first-order ODEs.
+Many ODEs are defined in higher order form, e.g.

 - check Chris Raucausacc latest blog